erichen96/Escape-Room/README.md

 - Contains all objects that contains Layer: Ground.
 Used to determine if player is Grounded and can jump.

 Interactable Objects
-- Objects with Collider & Rigidbody + PickUp script.
-Allows for player pick up via mouseClick/Release && KeyPress(E).
+- Objects tagged with PickUps can be picked up when player has tool1 [1] activated.
+Objects can be grabbed/drop with [E] and thrown with left mouse.
+- Scripts used: GravityGun

 Gun
+- Select Weapon using [2] or mousewheel.
-- Currently uses Right Mouse Click to Fire.
+- Shoots using Fire1/ Left Mouse Click
 - Scripts used: Gun - Contains fireRate, Audio, Particle System, damage/range, impactForce(works on all objects), Target - Can be attached to objects that can be destructible.
 (Default is 50f, 5 hits)